 Asbestos will remain a hazard in older premises for decades to come.

 On 21st April 2022 the House of Commons Work and Pensions Committee recommended that all non-domestic buildings should be free of asbestos within 40 years.
-The government has not yet responded to this recommendation.
+On 21st July 2022 the government has rejected this recommendation.
+The current asbestos regulations say that asbestos that is in good condition, well-protected and unlikely to be disturbed, can be left in place in buildings.

 What does the law say about asbestos in buildings?